Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute: Gradient Measurement and Analysis

 \paragraph{Timestep Sampling and Objective.} We use the same diffusion scheduler as in Sec.~\ref{sec:algo_details}.
 For each sample, draw a timestep $\tau \sim \text{Unif}\{0,\dots,N{-}1\}$ and add Gaussian noise according to the scheduler; the target is formed via velocity parameterization.
 We then compute gradients with respect to $\theta_{\text{train}}$:

 \paragraph{DDP Pre-sync Capture and Aggregation.} In distributed data parallel training, we record \emph{pre-allreduce} gradients to avoid distortion from cross-rank synchronization.
-For each dataset (Paired subject-images/Unpaired videos) and before any optimizer step: \begin{enumerate}[leftmargin=1.2em] \item Register backward hooks on modules containing $\theta_{\text{train}}$ to copy per-parameter \texttt{.grad} into a preallocated flat buffer in a fixed parameter order. \item Capture the flat gradient on each rank before the framework performs all-reduce. \item Reconstruct the global gradient by reducing the sum of the flat buffers across ranks and dividing by the world size (equivalent to an average pre-sync gradient at the current step). \item Move the aggregated flat gradient to the CPU for logging to minimize device memory pressure.
+For each dataset (Subject-image pairs/Arbitrary videos) and before any optimizer step: \begin{enumerate} \item Register backward hooks on modules containing $\theta_{\text{train}}$ to copy per-parameter \texttt{.grad} into a preallocated flat buffer in a fixed parameter order. \item Capture the flat gradient on each rank before the framework performs all-reduce. \item Reconstruct the global gradient by reducing the sum of the flat buffers across ranks and dividing by the world size (equivalent to an average pre-sync gradient at the current step). \item Move the aggregated flat gradient to the CPU for logging to minimize device memory pressure.
 When gradient accumulation is used, we first accumulate local micro-batches, then capture the pre-sync aggregate. \end{enumerate}

 \paragraph{Flattening and Layer-wise Grouping.} Let $\tilde g_{\text{img}}(t)$ and $\tilde g_{\text{vid}}(t)$ be the aggregated flat vectors formed by concatenating per-parameter gradients from $\theta_{\text{train}}$ in a deterministic module/parameter order, skipping \texttt{None} entries.
 We also maintain indices to recover layer-wise blocks (e.g., attention vs. MLP-associated projections) for per-group statistics.